☕ Coffee Row: Bail Money, Big Dreams, and School Spirit

 🎉 One Bail at a Time

-Edna sniffed.
-“Well, if they’d tried to haul me off to that jail, they’d have needed more than a hundred dollars to get me out.
-I’d have set the bail myself at five hundred, just to prove a point.”
+Edna stirred her coffee with a deliberate clink.
+“If they’d tried to haul me off to that jail,” she said, “they’d have needed more than a hundred bucks to get me out.
+I’d have set the bail at five hundred, just to prove a point.”

-Hank grumbled.
+Hank didn’t miss a beat.
 “Five hundred?
 You’re nuts.
 Nobody’s payin’ that kinda money to spring you.
 They’d leave you in there and enjoy the peace and quiet.”

-Mabel smiled gently.
+Mabel smiled gently, folding her hands around her mug.
 “Now, Hank, it wasn’t about the money.
-It was about the fun—and the cause.
+It was about the fun — and the cause.
 Chili, laughter, and Carmichael Hall one step closer to a new roof.”

-Earl puffed up.
+Earl puffed up with pride.
 “I was ready to deputize myself, you know.
 Had the whole speech worked out: ‘In the name of the law, you’re under arrest for excessive pie‑eating!’
 But they said they had enough sheriffs already.”

-Rita twinkled.
+Rita slid into the booth, scarf trailing behind her like punctuation.
 “Practically perfect that they didn’t, Earl.
 You’d have tripped over your own badge.”

-Mayor Binder chuckled softly.
+Mayor Binder chuckled softly, the kind of laugh that warmed the room.
 “Well now, I’d say it was a fine afternoon.
 Folks had fun, and we raised what we needed.
 That’s about as good as it gets.”

 Edna smirked.
 “Orderly, maybe.
 But I saw you smiling when they locked up the town administrator.”